DarkAtra/v-rising-discord-bot/docs/bot-companion.md

 1. Make sure you're using [the latest version](https://github.com/DarkAtra/v-rising-discord-bot/releases) of the discord bot.
     * **Tip**: You can also find the current docker image [here](https://github.com/DarkAtra/v-rising-discord-bot/pkgs/container/v-rising-discord-bot)
-2. Use the `/update-server` command to update the status monitor and set both `server-api-hostname`, `server-api-port`, `server-api-username` and `server-api-password`.
-If the V Rising server and the discord bot are hosted on the same machine, set `server-api-hostname` to `localhost` and `server-api-port` to `25570` if you used the `ServerHostSettings.json` from above.
+2. Use the `/update-server` command to update the server and specify a `server-api-hostname`, `server-api-port`, `server-api-username` and `server-api-password`.
+If the v rising server and the discord bot are hosted on the same machine, set `server-api-hostname` to `localhost` and `server-api-port` to `25570` if you used the `ServerHostSettings.json` from above.
 3. You should see the gear level for each player in the status embed the next time it is updated.

 ### Enabling the activity or kill feed

-1. Use the `/update-server` command to update the status monitor and set `player-activity-feed-channel-id` to the id of the discord channel you want the activity feed to appear in.
-You can do the same for the kill feed by setting `pvp-kill-feed-channel-id`.
+1. Use the `/configure-player-activity-feed` or `/configure-pvp-kill-feed` command and set `channel-id` to the id of the discord channel you want the player activity feed or pvp kill feed to appear in.
 2. The bot will now post a message whenever a player joins or leaves the server or whenever someone was killed in a PvP battle.
    It looks something like this:

    <img alt="Companion Preview" src="assets/companion-preview.png" width="400"/>